-Contact Information and Signatures SEA Contact (Name and Position): Ed Richardson Interim State Superintendent of Education Alabama State Department of Education Telephone: 334-242-9704 Mailing Address: 50 North Ripley St. P.O.
-Box 302101 Montgomery, AL 36130 Email Address: erichardson@alsde.edu By signing this document, I assure that: To the best of my knowledge and belief, all information an The SEA will submit a comprehensive set of assurances at including the assurances in ESEA section 8304.
-Consistent with ESEA section 8302(b)(3), the SEA will me 8501 regarding the participation of private school children Authorized SEA Representative (Printed Name) a date and time established by the Secretary, set the requirements of ESEA sections 1117 and ED Richardson 334 242 9704 Signature of Authorized SEA Representative Date: 4 - 17- 18 Governor (Printed Name) KAY エレEY Date SEA provided plan to the Governor under ESEA section 8540: Signature of Governor Kay / Vey Date: 10-12-17
+SEA Contact (Name and Position): Ed Richardson Interim State Superintendent of Education Alabama State Department of Education Telephone: 334-242-9704 Mailing Address: 50 North Ripley St. P.O.
+Box 302101 Montgomery, AL 36130 Email Address: erichardson@alsde.edu By signing this document, I assure that: To the best of my knowledge and belief, all information and The SEA will submit a comprehensive set of assurances at a including the assurances in ESEA section 8304.
+Consistent with ESEA section 8302(b)(3), the SEA will meet 8501 regarding the participation of private school children an date and time established by the Secretary, t the requirements of ESEA sections 1117 and Authorized SEA Representative (Printed Name) Telephone: ED Richardson 334 242 9704 Signature of Authorized SEA Representative Date: 4 - 17- 18 Governor (Printed Name) KAY エレモY Date SEA provided plan to the Governor under ESEA section 8540: Signature of Governor Date: